School Curriculum Aims

 Nursery and Reception

 We follow the Statutory Framework for the Early Years Foundation Stage which sets out the standards for learning, development and care for children from birth to five years.
-You can find information for parents on the Foundation Years website.
-We use Development Matters to help plan, assess and observe children in order to support their development.
-At the end of the Reception year we carry out a statutory assessment of all children using the Early Years Foundation Stage Profile.
+At the end of the Reception year we carry out a statutory assessment of all children.
 The results of this assessment are reported to parents and carers at the end of the year.

 We plan around topics in Reception and Nursery, and we follow the children’s interests and develop learning themes from them.
 We also join in with the whole school focus areas each term using age-appropriate activities.